a gz media company

 When you put out your instrumental classical piano record, what color will the vinyl be?

-If I put out a record of my own piano compositions, it would be a black vinyl.
+If I put out a record of my own piano compositions, it would be on black vinyl.
 It's funny that now that I’m on the business side of music, I don’t play very much.
 I used to play piano for a long time.
 Sometimes, in the studio, I just play for fun.
-One instrument that I still play sometimes on records is the didgeridoo.
-I picked it up when I was 3 years old, when I lived in Australia.
+One instrument I still play on records sometimes is the didgeridoo.
+I picked it up when I was 3 years old, while I was living in Australia.
 It's on every Dominique Fils-Aimé album.

 What’s a memorable pressing that you’ve done so far?